oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

     <copy>ssh-keygen -t rsa</copy>
     ```

-    > If there isn't a public key already created, run the following command to create one:
+    > **Note**: If there isn't a public key already created, run the following command to create one:
     > ```
     > <copy>ssh-keygen</copy>
     > ```